Vendiamorpha: Vendiidae

+Due to the crumpled nature of most Karakhtia specimens and the aforementioned presence of coarse radial folds, the placement of it within Vendiamorpha, and Proarticulata itself, is tentative.

+Distribution

+All members of Vendiamorpha are restricted to the Ust' Pinega Formation of Syuzma and Onega Rivers in Arkhangelsk Oblast, northwestern Russia.

 Name

 The clade name Pseudovendia refers to the resemblances to a fossil imprint described as Vendia sokolovi.
 Originally, that fossil was interpreted as an arthropod, later as a proarticulatan, then conjectured as possibly a frond-like organism.

 Current scientific consensus now recognizes the poorly preserved holotype of Pseudovendia as a pseudofossil.